GRAND: Graph Release with Assured Node Differential Privacy: The Proposed Method

-\begin{rem} In the estimation procedure, it can be seen that $A^{11}$ is not used.
+\begin{rem}[Tradeoff for the Private Network Size] It can be seen that $A^{11}$ is not used in estimation.
 This is to avoid the privacy spill-over issue.
 Therefore, from a statistical estimation perspective, the estimation is essentially based on a size-$(m+1)$ network rather than a size-$N$ network. which will be explicitly verified in our theory and numerical results.
-The statistical efficiency reduction from size $N$ to size $m$ is the price we pay for the node-level privacy. \end{rem}

-\begin{rem} The computational bottleneck of the algorithm is on the standard model estimation procedure in Step 3, which depends on $m$.
-The node-wise estimation is typically trivial.
-Moreover, it can be done completely in parallel, which further improves the computational feasibility. \end{rem}

-\begin{rem}[Selection of the private network size] Intuitively, we hope to maximize the released size $n$, subject to $m = N-n$ being large enough for model estimation.
-In practice, this choice may also depend on other factors, such as the target size of the released networks, computational resources and differences in privacy levels for subjects in the network.
+The statistical efficiency reduction from size $N$ to size $m$ is the price we pay for the node-level privacy.
+Meanwhile, the computational bottleneck of the algorithm is on the standard model estimation procedure in Step 3 based on $m$.
+The node-wise estimation is typically trivial and can be completely in parallel.
+Intuitively, we hope to maximize the released size $n$, subject to $m = N-n$ being large enough for model estimation.
+In practice, this choice may also depend on other factors, such as the target size of the released networks and computational resources.
 In our numerical studies, we use $n=0.5N$ for simplicity. \end{rem}

-\begin{rem} While we focus on undirected networks in this paper, it is not difficult to see that the procedure is ready to be extended to directed networks.
-In the directed networks, the corresponding latent space model would associate with each node a ``sending" latent vector and a ``receiving" latent vector.
-We will have to estimate both latent vectors for each node, using both $A^{12}$ and $A^{21}$, and then combine the ``sending" and ``receiving" vectors together in the privatization step. \end{rem}
+\begin{rem} It is not difficult to extend the procedure for directed networks.
+In the directed case, the latent space model would associate with each node a ``sending" latent vector and a ``receiving" latent vector.
+We will have to estimate both latent vectors for each node, using both $A^{12}$ and $A^{21}$.
+The rest operations would remain similar. \end{rem}